ISABELLE HUPPERT studied Russian at Langues O', the French

 Gabler by Henrik Ibsen, directed by Eric Lacascade; A Streetcar, director

-Krzysztof Warlikowski's spin on Tennessee Williams A Streetcar Named Desire, at
+Krzysztof Warlikowski's spin on Tennessee Williams' A Streetcar Named Desire, at

 the Odeon Theater and on tour throughout Europe and internationally; The Maids

-by Jean Genet directed by Benedict Andrews with Cate Blanchett at the Sydney
+by Jean Genet, directed by Benedict Andrews, with Cate Blanchett at the Sydney

 Theatre Company and at New York's City Center in conjunction with the Lincoln

-the Odeon Theater and on tour throughout Europe.
+at the Odeon Theater and on tour throughout Europe.
 This season, she is playing

-Isabelle Huppert is an Officer of the National Order of Merit of the Legion of
+Isabelle Huppert is an Officer of the National Order of Merit of the Legion

-of Arts and Letters.
+Order of Arts and Letters.

 Home | Theaters | Video | TV